Are you an employer in the Cleaning, Security or Community Services industry?

 The Quarterly Return calculates the contribution to be made by the employer and is based on each worker’s ordinary pay multiplied by the levy for their industry.

 After seven years of service within the industry, employees will be able to apply for a Long Service leave payment which will be paid as one lump sum.
 This sum will be equivalent to 1/60 of their total period of recognised service.

 The scheme will recognise prior work history from 1 July 2018 to 30 June 2019 for workers within the contract cleaning and security industries, upon request from eligible employees.

-Long Service leave was traditionally designed to reward employees who stayed with the one employer for a period of service.
-Many people believe, that a LSL scheme may no longer be practical in the modern workplace as only one in four Australians stay with the same employer for more than 10 years.
+Long Service Leave was traditionally designed to reward employees who stayed with the one employer for a period of service.
+Many people believe that a LSL scheme may no longer be practical in the modern workplace as only one in four Australians stays with the same employer for more than 10 years.

 Interestingly, the Act has been drafted in such a way as to allow other industries to be included in the scheme in the future.

-The scheme has been continuously opposed by many bodies including the Victorian Chamber of Commerce.
-Victorian Chamber believes that the scheme will increase the cost of labour without delivering a corresponding increase in productivity!
-They also believe that it will result in additional red tape and administration costs for employers and that these additional costs will discourage employment!
+The scheme has been continuously opposed by many bodies including the Victorian Chamber of Commerce which believes that the scheme will increase the cost of labour without delivering a corresponding increase in productivity.
+It also believes that the scheme will result in additional red tape and administration costs for employers and that these additional costs will discourage employment.